 Rounds, Blunt Introduce Bill to Allow Community Banks to Better Serve Rural Areas

-WASHINGTON—U.S. Sen. Mike Rounds (R-S.D.), a member of the Senate Banking Committee, and U.S. Sen. Roy Blunt (R-Mo.) introduced legislation to support and strengthen lending in local communities.
-The Community Bank Access to Capital Act of 2017 would roll back burdensome financial regulations to make it easier for community banks to serve their customers, who often reside in rural areas with fewer available lending options.
+WASHINGTON—U.S. Sen. Mike Rounds (R-S.D.), a member of the Senate Banking Committee, and U.S. Sen. Roy Blunt (R-Mo.), today introduced legislation to support and strengthen lending in local communities.
+The Community Bank Access to Capital Act of 2015 would roll back burdensome financial regulations to make it easier for community banks to serve their customers, who often reside in rural areas with fewer lending options.

-“Community banks are a vital resource for small businesses and families in rural areas like South Dakota,” said Rounds.
+“Community banks are the lifeblood of small businesses and economic activity in South Dakota and other rural areas,” said Rounds.
 “Relieving community banks from unnecessary regulatory burdens will increase credit access for South Dakota families across the state.
-Our legislation would roll back some of the ‘one-size-fits-all’ federal regulations so community banks are once again able to grow and support their communities.”
+With more than 6,500 community banks in the U.S., the federal government must make sure they are helping – not hindering – their ability to grow and support their communities.”

 - exempt community banks with $50 billion or less in assets from the Basel III capital rules;

-- exempt community banks with less than $1 billion in assets from the Sarbanes-Oxley Act’s internal control attestation requirements;
+- exempt publicly held community banks with less than $1 billion in assets from the Sarbanes-Oxley Act’s internal control attestation requirements;